bitlazer-io/bitlazer/README.md

 ## Introduction

 Bitlazer is a revolutionary Bitcoin Layer 3 (L3) project that leverages advanced Arbitrum Orbitrum technology to bring unprecedented scalability and efficiency to the Bitcoin ecosystem.
 By enabling seamless bridging of WBTC and native BTC payments on a robust L3 layer, Bitlazer aims to create a thriving smart contracts ecosystem.
+The lzrBTC token follows a unique conversion rate where 1 satoshi equals 1000 lzrBTC, enabling ultra-precise microtransactions.
 This ecosystem is designed to be cheap, fast, and scalable, driving the next generation of blockchain innovation.

 ## Value Proposition Summary